salto-io/salto/packages/google-workspace-adapter/README.md

 1. Enable Oauth for your app by following the instructions [here](https://developers.google.com/identity/protocols/oauth2).
 2. Set the `redirectUri` configuration parameter as `http://localhost:{port}/export`, where `port` is the port number you want to use.
 3. Run the `salto account add ...` command and follow the instructions to authenticate using OAuth.
 You will need to provide the `clientId` and `clientSecret`, which you can obtain from the same page you create the Oauth and set the `redirectUri`, you can go to your google [console](https://console.cloud.google.com/) => `APIs & Services` => `Credentials` .

+Please notice - in order to log in with oauth to google workspace, we are using the refresh token.
+The refresh token only returns in the first request, so if you are already connected to your google workspace in your browser, you can open a guest tab and repeat the login.